arijitcodes/microstream-client/README.md

 // Create a new MicrostreamClient instance with the necessary configuration const client = new MicrostreamClient({
   hubUrl: "http://localhost:3000", // URL of the Microstream Hub
-  serviceName: "auth-service", // Name of your service
+  serviceName: "auth-service", // Name of your service - it has to be unique
   logLevel: "debug", // Enable debug logs
 });